Metro frequency at three stations may be an issue

 With the underground stretch — that runs from Koyambedu to Nehru Park — having a ‘cross-over’ facility (for trains to change track) only at the Shenoy Nagar Metro Rail station, the frequency of trains from Pachaiyappa’s College to Nehru Park (covering three stations) may be lesser, sources said.

-Since the facilty at St. Thomas Mount was not ready then, it was only available till Ashok Nagar.
+Since the facility at St. Thomas Mount was not ready then, it was only available till Ashok Nagar.
 So, during the initial days of running, the frequency was slightly reduced.

 Please Email the Editor